nataliabrz/positive_selection_in_A1AT_deficiency/README.md

 ## Notes on Reproducibility

 This repository was designed to ensure reproducibility of all analyses in the manuscript.
-If you encounter any issues or have questions, please contact the authors.
+If you encounter any issues or have questions, please contact the author at nb15@sanger.ac.uk.